-To start the process, you have to prepare a summons and complaint and file both documents with the Court.
+To file a personal injury lawsuit in Washington, you have to draft a summons and complaint and file both documents in the proper Court.

-Unlike the complaint, the summons doesn't include any specific information or facts about your case, other than the names of the parties and the name of the Court.
+The summons does not include any specific information about your case, other than your name, the defendant's name, and the name of the Court.

-After you prepare these two documents, you must file them with the Court.
-Technically, you can file them separately, but you should always file them together.
+After drafting your summons and complaint, you must file both documents with the Court.
+You don't have to file them together, but should always should file them together.

 You may be able to file your lawsuit online.
 In King County Superior Court, for example, you can easily file online using the Court's E-Filing service.
 You simply register for an account, answer some basic information, and you're done.
 There's no additional filing fee.
 Attorneys are required to e-file documents, but it's optional for pro se (i.e. un-represented parties).
 You can also file online in Pierce County.